omertb/my-notes/git/git-notes-1.md

 d55f940 Initial Commit
 ```

 Then note down the commit numbers which you want to compare.
-Differences between those commits are shown belows.
+Differences between those commits are shown below.
-The output tells that the lines beginning with minus sign(-) are
-removed and the ones with plus sign(+) are added:
+> The output tells that the lines beginning with minus sign(-) are removed and the ones with plus sign(+) are added:

 ```
 $ git diff 38726ed b8e791f